 They provide new ways of displaying relevant content, moreover, suggesting what is supposed to be useful to the current user.
 It is possible by Office Graph, which provides the content to be presented by these user interfaces.

 Thanks to the way the Graph provides its content, the experience is always personalized.
 What I can see is suggested based on my previous activities and relationships.
 Anyone and everyone else in the organization will see a different set of content in a different order.
 Because everything I see is presented to me – and everything they see is presented to them.

-At the same time, we don’t have real control on what is included in the Graph, hence what’s displayed to our users.
+At the same time, we don’t have real control on what is in the Graph, hence what’s displayed to our users.
 Of course, everything is security trimmed, and privacy is also fully respected, but what content is in the Graph is out of our control.

-Also, we cannot define how the items are displayed, since the user interface is not customizable.
+Also, we cannot define how the items are displayed, since the modern search experience UI is not customizable.